-District Court of Western Australia Action No: Held at Perth 1 Notice of default (en try for trial) Matter [Names of all partie [s] Notice to all parties The plaintiff has not entered this action for trial as required.
-Unless the plaintiff enters this action for trial on or before [date], this action will become inactive.
-Despite the above, any party other than the plaintiff may now enter this action for trial, and may do so even if the action has become inactive. rial on or tive. he plaintiff Seal of Court I Date:
+District Court of W Western Australia Action No: Held at Perth Notice of default (e entry for trial) Matter [Names of all parties] Notice to all parties The plaintiff has not required.
+Unless the plaintiff e before [date], this act Despite the above, as may now enter this a if the action has become nters this action for tion will become ina ny party other than action for trial, and trial on or ective. the plaintiff Seal of Court Date: